hsanjuan/go-dcc/README.md

 > Joe Armstrong

-`go-dccpi` is a minimal implementation which aims to offer support to control some trains and be easy to integrate in other projects.
+`go-dcc` is aims to to provide a minimal feature set to control DCC-based locomotives.
+Although the original aim is to support Raspberry Pi as a Command Station, it can easily incorporate drivers for other platforms and be integrated in projects with larger scope.
 It is not a support-all, complex, multi-protocol, ui-included, buy-my-hardware solution.
 For this, there are better solutions like [RocRail](http://wiki.rocrail.net/doku.php), [JMRI](http://jmri.sourceforge.net/), [SPROG](http://www.sprog-dcc.co.uk/), [GertBot](http://www.gertbot.com/) etc.

+`go-dcc` is inspired in `dccpi`(https://github.com/hsanjuan/dccpi), a Python library of similar characteristics.
+Go has the advantage that it requires no C dependencies, it is faster and less prone to errors.
+Some of the features supported are:

-  * Easy to install and use (`go-get`)
+  * Easy to build and install (using `go get` or simply downloading the binaries)
-  * Easy to integrate as building block
+  * Easy to adapt to new platforms
-  * Should works on multiple RPi operating systems
+  * Well tested and documented
+  * Supports Raspberry Pi Model B+ and newer
-  * Control DCC locomotives using plain Go!
+  * Control DCC locomotives using a simple command line interface or Go
-  * Simple Command-Line-Interface
-  * Set speed (14, 28, 128 speed steps) and direction
+  * Set speed (28 speed steps) and direction
   * Set FL (lights), F1-F4 functions

-Note `go-dccpi` does not yet implement any advanced features like decoder registry operations (i.e. set address).
+Note `go-dcc` does not yet implement any advanced features like decoder registry operations (i.e. set address).

 Hardware requirements
 ---------------------

-  * A Raspberry Pi (developed/tested on model B+)
+  * A Raspberry Pi (developed/tested on model B+ v1.2).
+It should work with newer, more powerful models.
   * DCC-decoder-equipped locomotives
   * Train tracks
-  * The Raspberry Pi needs an additional booster circuit to actually provide the signal to the tracks which you can build yourself.
+  * Booster circuit: needed to provide the signal to the tracks.
 See below.
+  * A power adapter with ~12-24V DC output.
+I use an AC-DC adapter with an output of 18V, 2A.

-`go-dccpi` should work on any common scale.
+`go-dcc` should work on any common scale.
 DCC decoders take a wide range of voltage outputs (up to 24v).
 This has been tested on N-scale with a 18v booster circuit.

 ### Booster circuit